Download your resources and pay in 3 interest-free installments with Klarna

 Use this valuable waste to create compost in a communal bin which can be used in a school garden or given to a local allotment.
-The Devon Community Composting Network have excellent advice about composting at school.
+RHS School Gardening have excellent advice about composting at school.

 Single-use plastics are a big problem for our planet.
 Eco schools should not only teach children about them, but aim to reduce their use in school, too.

 Involve children in investigating how many single-use plastics are used in school (water bottles, straws, disposable cutlery, packaging, wet wipes, plastic bags etc.) This is also a good opportunity to teach learners about products that have hidden plastics e.g. teabags.